 VOCABULARY QUALITY ASPECT

 Finally, the third aspect we consider relates to the quality of the vocabularies used within the mapping, by assessing for instance, that these classes and properties contain human readable labels or comments in the vocabulary.
+The rationale for including this aspect is to ensure the quality of the resulting datasets by making quality information related to the vocabularies being used in the mapping transparent to mapping engineers.
 The metrics relating to this aspect, were inspired by [3,9,20,23,25,29,30] and are described in Table 4.
-The mapping engineer would not have ability to refine violations detected within the vocabularies, as these must be refined by their maintainers.
 Mapping engineers, however, may decide to use different classes and properties from other vocabularies based on the quality violations which are made explicit through these quality metrics.
 Furthermore, we argue that these metrics are important as they make quality information related to the vocabularies explicit to mapping engineers and to consumers of the resulting datasets.

 Table 4: Vocabulary quality metrics.